-Table 8.
+Table 9.
 Page 7 (Vendor-Dependent) Register Field Descriptions power-class programming

 FIELD SIZE TYPE DESCRIPTION SWR 1 Rd/Wr Software hard reset.
-Writing a 1 to this bit forces a hard reset of the PHY (same effect as momentarily asserting the RESETz terminal low).
+Writing a 1 to this bit forces a hard reset of the PHY (same effect as momentarily asserting the RESET terminal low).
 This bit is always read as a 0.

-The PC0-PC2 terminals are programmed to set the default value of the power-class indicated in the pwr field (bits 21-23) of the transmitted self-ID packet.
-Descriptions of the various power-classes are given in Table 9.
+The S2_PC0, S1_PC1, and S2_PC2 terminals can be used in some port speed/mode selections to set the default value of the power-class indicated in the pwr field (bits 21-23) of the transmitted self-ID packet.
+Descriptions of the various power-classes are given in Table 10.
 The default power-class value is loaded following a hardware reset, but is overridden by any value subsequently loaded into the Pwr_Class field in register 4.

-Table 9.
-Power Class Descriptions
+Table 10.
+Power-Class Descriptions

 PC0-PC2 DESCRIPTION 000 Node does not need power and does not repeat power.
 001 Node is self-powered and provides a minimum of 15 W to the bus.
 010 Node is self-powered and provides a minimum of 30 W to the bus.
 011 Node is self-powered and provides a minimum of 45 W to the bus.
-100 Node may be powered from the bus and is using up to 3 W, no additional power is needed to enable the link.
-The node may also provide power to the bus.
+100 Node can be powered from the bus and is using up to 3 W; no additional power is needed to enable the link.
+The node can also provide power to the bus.
 The amount of bus power that it provides can be found in the configuration ROM.
 101 Reserved for future standardization.
 110 Node is powered from the bus and uses up to 3 W. An additional 3 W is needed to enable the link.
 111 Node is powered from the bus and uses up to 3 W. An additional 7 W is needed to enable the link.